All Episodes

 We've written these stories in the past.

-You know, there's there's been information out there.
+You know, there's been information out there.

-I've published a story on James Baker, who's uh a general counsel of the FBI, and how he was under investigation for legal.
+I've published a story on James Baker, who's a general counsel of the FBI, and how he was under investigation for legal.

-Well, I keep hearing stories about him and McCabe and a shake up of the FBI, and there was no indication at the hearing today, but I I wish we had more time.
+Well, I keep hearing stories about him and McCabe and a shake-up of the FBI, and there was no indication at the hearing today.

 Sarah Carter, investigator reporter, you have been amazing.

-It's been incredible work that has gone on all year, and you continue, and this story is I think it's a house of cards, and I think it's gonna take one big, you know, draft of wind, and the whole thing's gonna come tumbling down.
+And this story is, I think it's a house of cards, and I think it's going to take one big, you know, draft of wind, and the whole thing is going to come tumbling down.

 I believe that.